HobbaZ/README-Generator/README.md

 ## User Story

-  As A USER I Want a program that helps me create readme documentation quickly by generating sections with my desired input WHEN I run the program in Terminal
+  As A USER I Want a program that helps me create readme documentation quickly by generating sections with my desired input.

+  WHEN I run the program in Terminal

-  THEN I am prompted to enter information about my project, section by section
+  THEN I am prompted to enter information about my project, section by section.

+  WHEN I finish inputting my information

+  THEN a README file is generated with a basic professional layout.

 <br>